d-s-d/intercourse-rs/README.md

 * Meta is one of the companies that [endorses](https://engineering.fb.com/2022/07/27/developer-tools/programming-languages-endorsed-for-server-side-use-at-meta/) Rust in general.
 Quoting from the linked article: «[...]
 There’s a rapidly increasing Rust footprint in our products and services, and we’re committing to Rust long-term and welcome early adopters. [...]»
 * Google started adopting Rust and they have some [insights](https://opensource.googleblog.com/2023/06/rust-fact-vs-fiction-5-insights-from-googles-rust-journey-2022.html) to share.
 * Discord [rewrote](https://discord.com/blog/why-discord-is-switching-from-go-to-rust) their real-time push notification service in Rust.
-* Data dog rewrote a lot of code in Rust and they even created their own async-runtime, [glommio](https://github.com/DataDog/glommio).
-Among other blog posts, two of their engineers shred their experience in this [talk](https://datadogon.datadoghq.com/episodes/datadog-on-rust/).
+* Similarly, Data dog rewrote some of their core services in Rust.
+They even created their own async-runtime, [glommio](https://github.com/DataDog/glommio).
+Two of their engineers shared their experience in this [talk](https://datadogon.datadoghq.com/episodes/datadog-on-rust/).
 * Linkerd [rewrote](https://github.com/linkerd/linkerd2-proxy) their service-mesh reverse proxy in Rust.
 * etc.